rust-secure-code/cargo-auditable/README.md

 ### What is blocking uplifting this into Cargo?

- 1. Fully switching to the `cargo auditable` subcommand to simplify data injection
- 1. Getting some real-world experience with this before committing to a stable data format
+We need to get some real-world experience with this before committing to a stable data format.

-Help on these points would be greatly appreciated.
+If you're looking to use it, we'd be happy to hear about your requirements so that we can accommodate them!